thesadru/animethemes-dl/README.md

     "ignore_prompts": false
 }
 ```
-> You can generate the options with `python -m animethemes_dl.models.options`.
+> You can generate the options with `python -m animethemes_dl.options`.

 ## code documentation
 The code uses the module `models` that contains models of `typing.TypedDict`.